 "Which I want to avoid," Andalin insisted with a stern look.
 "This is a problem we brought to Earth and we shouldn't destroy their great sites."

 "Better to destroy this than risk the chemicals of the energy cell getting into Earth's ocean," Terfirn argued.
 "Need I remind you what those chemicals did to Trideya."

 "No," Andalin said softly.
 "You don't."

-"Okay," Rose said holding up a hand.
-"Let me make sure I"ve got this.
+"Okay," Rose called holding up a hand.
+"Let me make sure I've got this.
 2,000 years ago a ship from your planet fleeing a civil war and plague landed on Earth and was somehow hidden under al-Sabika hill.
 The ship's energy cells are breaking down from age and about to release tonic and alien chemicals into the environment in the next three months if it is not found and removed from Earth."

 "Alright," Rose said before turning her attention back to Andalin.
 "Why do you believe there is an access portal to the ship?"

 Varlin jumped up and walked into another room.
 She returned a moment later with a large stack of notes and photographs.
 Spreading them out on the small coffee table in front of Rose, she laid out the maps of the hill, a map of the Alhambra complex and several photographs.